slotix/dbconvert-streams-website/docs/guide/getting-started.md

 ---
 title: Getting Started.
-description: How to get started with DBConvert Stream.
+description: How to get started with DBConvert Streams.
 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

-Once you have installed DBConvert Stream, you can explore other documentation sections to understand the general concepts or try DBS yourself.
+Once you have installed DBConvert Streams, you can explore other documentation sections to understand the general concepts or try DBS yourself.

 ### What is a data stream?